Table of Contents

 A: Excellent question!
 Because most of those services remove the invisible metadata in your photo, so there is nothing tying that photo to you unless you put a visible watermark on it.
 Anyone can drag your Facebook picture to their desktop and use or share to others with no connection between you and your photo and no info in the file that says you created or own it.
 A watermark makes sure that everyone is clear on the fact that the photo is your IP (intellectual property).
 A photo you take could go viral.
 Be prepared.
 The owner of a watermarked photo is much more likely to be acknowledged, credited and perhaps even paid.
 To see what metadata is removed by Facebook, Twitter, Instagram, Google+ etc look here.

 Q: Do any of these watermarks prevent people from stealing the art I post online and using it for their own purposes?

 A: A watermark warns most people off and by it’s presence, lets people know the owner cares about their intellectual property.
-A watermark does not stop people who are determined.
+A watermark does not stop people who are determined to steal.
 Along with the Copyright Act, a watermark definitely helps defend your photo.